 *If you would like to use a purchase order to enroll in this course please contact Melissa Orkin, [email protected]

 This 10 hour/PDPs professional development course unpacks the process of orthographic mapping and provides educators with practical instructional strategies to build automatic word recognition skills among developing and struggling readers.
 At the conclusion of the course participants will be able to:

 - Describe orthographic mapping and the role it plays in reading achievement.

 - Convey the component skills that contribute to orthographic mapping, like phonemic awareness, letter/sound knowledge, and word study.

 - Use inventories to collect data about students' skills and plan instruction.

 - Deliver instructional routines that support the development of foundational skills, and efficient mapping techniques for phonetically regular and irregular words.

 The course is delivered through 7 live and asynchronous modules that provide content through narrated powerpoints, instructional demonstrations, and supplemental readings.

-The two live sessions (4 hours via Zoom) will occur in the middle of the course to practice administration of the PAST, and at the conclusion of the course to practice and discuss instructional strategies.
+The two live sessions (4 hours via Zoom) will occur in the middle of the course to practice administration of the PAST, and at the conclusion of the course to plan, practice and discuss instructional strategies.

 Asynchronous instruction (6 hours via Teachable) is organized into five modules that can be completed on your own schedule.
 Participants have access to the course three months from the time they enroll.
 They must complete all content in that time to receive PDPs.